Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/admin/setup.md

 !!! info

-    **If you want to remove any config**, type `disable` in value.
+    **If you want to remove any config**, type `disable` as the value.
-    Example : `bb setup gifts disable` will not allow anyone to gift their custom role.
+    Example: `bb setup gifts disable` will prevent anyone from gifting their custom role.

 ## Usage